 The 1930 construction of the Hawk's Nest Tunnel in West Virginia resulted in at least 400 (by some estimates, well over 1,000) deaths from silicosis.
 And even today, parts of the world with poor working conditions still have widespread silicosis and early death.

 The hazard alert details what can be done at stone countertop fabrication and installation worksites to protect workers from exposure to silica.
 This includes monitoring the air to determine silica exposure levels; using engineering controls and safe work practices to control dust exposure; and providing workers with respiratory protection when needed, training, and information about the hazards of silica.
-Respiratory protection was the fourth most cited violation in 2016.
+Respiratory protection is commonly among the top 10 OSHA violations each year.